 - 19. The Thompson Partnership finds \$78,000 of personal expenses have been accidentally deducted as business expenses.
 Which of the following is most accurate regarding this scenario? - a.
 The Thompson Partnership must obtain IRS permission to correct the error. - b.
-The Thompson Partnership does not have to change their method of accounting because of the error. - c.
-The Thompson Partnership can spread the adjustment over four years. - 20.
+The Thompson Partnership does not have to change their method of accounting because of the error. - 20.
 Which of the following revenue procedures applies to late elections that are not eligible for one of the automatic extensions? - a.
 Rev. Proc.
 97-27. - b.
 Rev. Proc.
 2002-28. - c.
 Rev. Proc.
-2009-1. - 21.
+2010-1. - 21.
 Which of the following best describes what happens when a partnership must change from an erroneous accounting method to a permissible one? - a.
 The change will take place automatically, by filing an amended return. - b.
 The change will be both retroactive and prospective. - c.
 "Consistent treatment" of an item must occur on at least three returns. - d.
 The partnership will file Form 3115. - 22.
 Which of the following statements best describes what happens if a partnership discovers that it did not claim the full amount of allowable depreciation on a disposed asset that has been claimed for only one year? - a.
 The partnership can correct the depreciation error on the asset by filing an amended return. - b.
 The partnership is unable to correct the depreciation error if made on pervious year's returns.